AutomateThePlanet/Bellatrix-Documentation/docs/general-information/system-requirements.md

 ---
 Overview
 --------
-BELLATRIX is not a single thing it contains multiple framework libraries, extensions and tools.
-The tool is built to be cross-platform, however some of the features can be used under Windows since they are written for Visual Studio.
+BELLATRIX is not a single thing, it contains multiple framework libraries, extensions and tools.
+The tool is built to be cross-platform, however some of the features can only be used under Windows since they are written for Visual Studio.

 Space Requirements
 ------------------
 You need **~240 MB of free space** (full installation on Windows)

-**Note**: The space can vary based on which OS you install BELLATRIX.
-Also, the installer installs templates for each installed version of Visual Studio which can increase the space requirements.
+**Note**: The space may vary based on which OS you install BELLATRIX.
+Additionaly, templates for each installed version of Visual Studio are installed which may increase the space requirements.

 Supported Code Editors
 ----------------------
-The recommended code editor for writing BELLATRIX tests is Visual Studio 2019 or higher (preferably installed on Windows).
+The recommended code editor for writing BELLATRIX tests is Visual Studio 2019 or higher (preferably on Windows).

-NOTE: After the support for .NET Framework 5.0 and higher, Microsoft officially not support .NET Core development in older versions of Visual Studio 2015, 2017 and so on.
+NOTE: After the release of .NET Framework 5.0, Microsoft officially stopped support of .NET Core development in older versions of Visual Studio.

 ### Other Supported Editors: ###
 - Visual Studio Code